 Jerusalem’s Cardo

+During the Israeli-Arab War in 1948, the Jordanians conquered the Jewish quarter and deported its Jewish residents.
+The quarter was left in ruins for 19 years, until 1967.
+However, as a result of the Six-Day War, Jerusalem was re-united, now under Israeli sovereignty.
 The state of Israel strived to rebuild the Jewish quarter and repopulate it.
 A big archaeological project was launched before the construction began, during which many discoveries were made.
-Among Others, the expedition, uncovered a section of the “Cardo Maximus”, a wide street that stretched across Jerusalem in Byzantine times.
-Parts of the street, where Ottoman era roofing was still intact, was developed into a commercial area.
-In another part, the original columns from 1600 years ago were re positioned.
+Among others, the archaeologists uncovered a section of the “Cardo Maximus,” a wide street that stretched across Jerusalem in Byzantine times.
+Parts of the street, where Ottoman-era roofing was still intact, were developed into a commercial area, with some Byzantine-era columns repositioned.

 Touring the Cardo